PatohMrun/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles lists files in long format
-4-listmorefiles Lists all format files in long format 5-listfilesdigitonly lists files in long format with group IDs in numeric format
+4-listmorefiles Lists all format files in long format 5-listfilesdigitonly lists files in long format with group IDs in numeric format 6-firstdirectory creates the dir in the /tmp dir